npanczyk/2025-panczyk-kan/README.md

 snakemake -j1
 ```

-Note: Due to the the stochastic nature of KANs, the authors have found some unlucky networks to yield NaNs in the test set predictions due to division by zero or imaginary numbers after converting a KAN's B-splines to symbolic expressions.
+Note #1: Due to the the stochastic nature of KANs, the authors have found some unlucky networks to yield NaNs in the test set predictions due to division by zero or imaginary numbers after converting a KAN's B-splines to symbolic expressions.
 If you encounter such a network, simply re-run the script, the second attempt is unlikely to be unlucky too.

 You can re-run any individual step in this workflow via
 ```bash